CyberShadow/RABCDAsm/README.md

 To be able to manipulate SWF files packed with LZMA compression, you'll need to have the [liblzma library][] and development files installed on your system.

-Note: DMD 2.066 (as of this moment not yet released) is required for long path support on Windows since RABCDAsm 1.16.
+Note: DMD 2.066 is required for long path support on Windows since RABCDAsm 1.16.

   [d2]: http://dlang.org/
   [dmd]: http://www.digitalmars.com/d/download.html